-As the term of the contract is expected to be for approximately three (3) years, with a three year extension issued at the discretion of the ERS, the Fee Proposal should be guaranteed for a period of not less than six (6) years from the effective date of the contract.
+As the term of the contract is expected to be three (3) years with a two (2) year extension issued at the discretion of the ERS, the Fee Proposal should be guaranteed for a period of not less than five (5) years from the effective date of the contract.
 The services detailed under Paragraph VI of the Scope of Work Section of this RFP should form the basis for the proposed fees and should be referred to for a detailed description of the services required of the successful offeror.
 Proposed fees must include travel, taxes and all expenses.

-Offerors should submit an all inclusive annual fee for all services, except services for real assets, as follows:
+Offerors should submit an all-inclusive annual fee for all services as follows:

-All inclusive flat fee - year 1 \$
+All-inclusive flat fee - year 1 \$

-All inclusive flat fee - year 2 \$
+All-inclusive flat fee - year 2 \$

-All inclusive flat fee - year 3 \$
+All-inclusive flat fee - year 3 \$

 Sub Total (Years 1-3) \$

-All inclusive flat fee - year 4 (if extension is issued) \$
+All-inclusive flat fee - year 4 (if extension is issued) \$

-All inclusive flat fee - year 5 (if extension is issued) \$
+All-inclusive flat fee - year 5 (if extension is issued) \$

-All inclusive flat feeyear 6 (if extension is issued) \$
+All-inclusive flat fee - year 6 (if extension is issued) \$

 Total Fees (Years 1-6) \$